Central Oregon shines in the wintertime, when snow covers Cascade Range forests and mountain peaks between late October and April.

 Enjoying the Snow Around Central Oregon

-Imagine hitting the slopes of the sixth-largest ski resort in North America, cross-country skiing or snowshoeing through snow-covered forests, and snowmobiling into pristine backcountry—all on bluebird days with the sun on your face.
+Imagine hitting the slopes of the seventh-largest ski resort in North America, cross-country skiing or snowshoeing through snow-covered forests, and snowmobiling into pristine backcountry—all on bluebird days with the sun on your shoulders.

-Around Central Oregon, where the first snow falls in the mountains in October and typically remains until March or April, those sunny skies aren’t the stuff of imagination; they’re an everyday occurrence across our region.
+Around Central Oregon, where the first mountain snow falls in October and typically remains until April, those sunny skies aren’t the stuff of imagination; they’re an everyday occurrence across our region.
 Best of all: These memorable experiences are available to enthusiasts of all ages and abilities.
 Dust off your winter jacket, and check out some of our favorite snow activities in Central Oregon.

 Ice Skating

-For a classic winter experience, try ice skating in Central Oregon—where rinks across the region invite skaters of all ages and offer rentals for the whole family (toddlers and up).
+For a classic winter experience, try ice skating in Central Oregon—where rinks across the region welcome skaters of all ages and offer rentals for the whole family (toddlers and up).

-In Bend, The Pavilion offers covered (but open-air) ice skating between mid-October and April—complete with on-site fire pits to warm up afterward.
+In Bend, The Pavilion offers covered (but open-air) ice skating between mid-October and April—complete with on-site fire pits.
 Nearby Seventh Mountain Resort boasts the region’s oldest outdoor rink, surrounded all season long by light displays and festive decor.

 Skiing